technojam/Ultimate_Algorithms_Repository/Strings/Questions.md

  5. Longest Common Prefix
  6. Rabin Karp
  7. Prefix Function/Z-Function
  8. KMP algo
  9. Minimum characters needed to be inserted in the beginning to make it palindromic.
- 10.Check for Anagrams
+10. Check for Anagrams
- 11.Count and Say
+11. Count and Say
 12.Compare version numbers